Maurice B. Pears

 Protecting the Hills After the Battle of Kapyong

 Maurice Pears was trained as an infantryman in 1950.
-After arriving in Kimpo Airbase, he went to the front lines at Kapyong to dig in.
+After arriving at Kimpo Airbase he went to the front lines at Kapyong to dig in.
+He also did some patrols across the river in enemy territory.
 As a commander of 26 men, they had to prepare for the assault on the Chinese.

 Life as a Korean War Soldier and Operation Minden